Themefic-Team/tourfic/readme.txt

 <strong>Credits</strong>

 The icon and banner used on this plugin are taken from <a href="https://www.iconfinder.com" target="_blank">Iconfinder</a> and <a href="https://www.freepik.com/vectors/nature" target="_blank">Freepik</a>

+<strong>Our Other Plugins</strong>

+* <a href="https://wordpress.org/plugins/beaf-before-and-after-gallery/">Ultimate Before After Image Slider & Gallery – BEAF</a>
+* <a href="https://wordpress.org/plugins/ultimate-addons-for-contact-form-7/">Ultimate Addons For Contact Form 7</a>
+* <a href="https://wordpress.org/plugins/instantio" target="_blank">Onepage / Direct Checkout for WooCommerce - Instantio</a>

 == Installation ==